-[VOTE#1] Committee members recommend the preservation for the establishment of the uniform single trade \$75,000 and multiple trade \$150,000 thresholds for work performed by regularly employed personnel.
+[VOTE#1] Committee members recommend the preservation for the establishment of the uniform of the bill's language regarding single trade \$75,000 and multiple trade \$150,000 thresholds for work performed by regularly employed personnel.

-[Current bill language standardizes thresholds for work performed by public employees.
+[Current bill language standardizes unifies thresholds for work performed by regularly employed public employees.
 These thresholds are \$75,000 for a single trade and \$150,000 for multiple trades.
 Any work above these limits will need to be sent out for bid.]
 [AGREE or DISAGREE]

 VOTE #1

-SHE 3 1621 Committee Voting CPARB Voting
+SHE SHB 1621 Committee Voting CPARB Voting

 8 Agree Agree

 1 Disagree Disagree

 0 Abstain Abstain

 0 Absent Absent